 To the University community:

-Please join us in expressing support to the members of our LGBTQ community who are essential to the vitality of our University.
+As we continue to work on these issues, please join us in expressing support to the members of UVA's international community who are so essential to the vitality of our University.

 Tom Katsouleas, Executive Vice President and Provost